polterguy/magic.data.cql/README.md

 alter table log_entries with default_time_to_live = 604800;
 ```

-**Notice** - The above setting for TTL implies log items will be automatically deleted after 30 days,
+**Notice** - The above setting for TTL implies log items will be automatically deleted after 7 days,
-since 2.5 million seconds implies 30 days.
+since 604,800 seconds implies 7 days.
+Depending upon your needs you might want to increase this setting.

 ## Adding existing files into keyspace